 - Manual timesheets and spreadsheets: These introduce data entry errors, version confusion, and limited auditability.

-- Late manager approvals: When approvals arrive after payroll cutoff, teams are forced to either run payroll on incomplete data or delay and reprocess.
+- Late manager approvals: When approvals arrive after cutoff, teams are forced to either run payroll on incomplete data or delay and reprocess.

 - Local labor law complexity: Overtime thresholds, rest-break rules, premium pay requirements, and leave entitlements vary by country and sometimes by site or agreement.